London, November 2016.

 “Give us money Mzungu or we cut your hands,” one of them says.

-As they almost free the backpack from my shoulders I am pulled away from the group of men by an elderly man.
+As they almost free the backpack from my shoulders I am pulled away from the group by an elderly man.
 He shouts at the younger men in Swahili and pushes one of them away.

 “Englishman,” one of the men calls and makes a slit throat motion as he walks away.

 I am ushered through a restaurant where I am told I can wait for my friend.
-I am taken to the roof and given a Coke Cola.
+I am taken to the roof and given a Coca Cola.
 The man who helped me introduces himself as Elim.
 I thank him and take some time out on the roof overlooking the main street.
 I watch for Philip on his motorbike.

 Day 13, Shanzu, January 2010

 The conversation I had with Jomo is still fresh on my mind as my two week stay comes to an end.
 I fly home tomorrow and I can’t help but think about how he and many others remember British rule here.
-For all the progress and great things that has happened since Kenya’s independence – they feel forgotten.
-Jomo and others I have met seem sad at the plight of the younger generation and my run in with many of them seems to be a standard approach here to tourists.
+For all the progress and great things that have happened since Kenya’s independence – they feel forgotten.
+Jomo and others I have met seem sad at the plight of the younger generation, and my run in with many of them seems to be a standard approach here to tourists.
 While Jomo and Elim enjoy the tourism as it brings in money – there are many others who seem to just want to steal it while creating a bad name for the independent Kenya.
 The election violence hasn’t helped either.

 I make my way to the main corner in the village to buy tea when I see two small children across the path.
 They look lost and lonely.
 A young boy in a red shirt approaches me as another is standing by a broken gate.
 The young boy in the red shirt comes over and reaches out to touch my hand.
 Holding my hand, I look at his eyes and see they are bloodshot red.
 He stares at me for what feels like a lifetime but in fact was just a few seconds,